 Assistant United States Attorney

-Required qualifications: Applicants must possess a J.D. degree, be an active member of the bar (any jurisdiction), and have at least 3 years of post-J.D. legal or other relevant experience.
+Required Qualifications: Applicants must possess a J.D. degree from an accredited law school, be an active member in good standing of the bar (any jurisdiction) and have at least 1 year of post-J.D. work experience as a practicing attorney.

 United States citizenship is required.

-An Assistant U.S. Attorney’s pay is administratively determined based, in part, on the number of years of professional attorney experience.
-The starting range of basic pay is $59,319 to $139,183 plus locality pay.
+AUSA pay is administratively determined based, in part, on the number years of professional attorney experience.
+The range of basic pay is $59,319 to $123,211. plus 16.20% locality pay where authorized.